-Renae Conley serves as chair of Ball State's Board of Trustees, previously serving as vice chair from 2016-2019.
+Renae Conley joined Ball State's Board of Trustees in 2014, previously serving as chair of the board from January 2020-January 2024, and vice chair from January 2016-January 2020.

 Conley is CEO of consulting firm ER Solutions, LLC.
 She retired as executive vice president of human resources and administration from Entergy Corporation, where she also served as chief diversity officer.
 She previously served as president and CEO of Entergy Louisiana and Entergy Gulf States Louisiana for 10 years.
 During her tenure running Entergy’s Louisiana utilities, she was responsible for the companies’ electric transmission and distribution systems, customer service, regulatory and governmental affairs, and economic development programs, as well as the companies’ financial performance.